How Marico fought an aggressive giant

 As Harsh prepared for battle with Hindustan Lever, Uday Kotak suggested that he should meet Karsanbhai Patel, the founder of Nirma, who had successfully taken on Hindustan Lever in the detergent space.
 He made a trip to Ahmedabad to meet him.
 As two Indian entrepreneurs fighting a multinational giant, there was an affinity and willingness to share counsel.
 Karsanbhai encouraged Harsh, telling him not to back down from the eyeball-to-eyeball fight.
 He added that in his experience, the Surf-Nirma fight did not result in Nirma losing.
 Instead the market for economy detergents expanded, with Nirma holding its own.
 Karsanbhai’s advice was to fight on with grit, guts and tactics and a win against the colossus would definitely be within the grasp of Marico…

 Finally, Hindustan Lever relented and after an assault lasting over six years, they stopped investing in the coconut oil business.
-During the period from 2002 to 2006, Nihar’s market share in pure coconut oil plummeted from about 15 per cent to 8 per cent.
+During the period from 2002 to 2006, Nihar’s market share in pure coconut oil plummeted from about 15% to 8%.
 The giant had lost his footing.…

 When Hindustan Lever decided to sell Nihar, Harsh was ready...
 In 2005, Lever invited Marico to its data room at the training centre to start due diligence of the relevant documents… Two days later, Harsh conferred with Marico’s board and the directors’ stand was clear: they urged him to make an aggressive bid...
 The bid was upped to ₹216 crore… There was no contest as Marico’s bid price was much higher than all others and frankly, even beyond Lever’s expectations.